What information do we collect and why do we collect it?

 Who has access to my personal information?

-The only people who have access to your information are the hosts of the Toastsoft MOOs.
+The only people who have access to your information are the hosts (administrators) of the Toastsoft MOOs.
 At no time will we ever sell this information or share it with anybody else (unless your e-mail is suspected of being disposable, at which time the domain name may be checked against an anonymous database of known disposable e-mail sites).
 Naturally, we try to keep our server as secure as possible, but there is no such thing as absolute security.
-There is always the (remote) possibility that a malicious user could gain access to the MOO and retrieve information.
+There is always the remote possibility that a malicious user could gain access to the MOO and retrieve information.
 If we see any shred of evidence of this, we will notify the users immediately and advise them to change their passwords and take any appropriate steps.
-We also cannot guarantee that no malicious users intercept your information as it is transmitted from your computer through various ISPs and routers to our computer.
+We also cannot guarantee that no malicious users intercept your information as it is transmitted from your computer through various ISPs and routers to our server.
+To help protect against interception, we offer Transport Layer Security (TLS) connections on port 1443 for clients that support SSL/TLS.

 How about my privacy within the games?
 Am I safe to talk about how much I hate the hosts?

-Staff members have the right, but not the obligation to monitor any and all activity including, but not limited to: Logins, disconnections, public chat channels, private chat channels, activity in any room, inventory and monetary exchange and shop purchases.
+Administrators have the right, but not the obligation, to monitor any and all activity including, but not limited to: Logins, disconnections, public chat channels, private chat channels, activity in any room, inventory and monetary exchange, store purchases, tradesman certificate exchanges, and general environment activities.

 Does this policy ever change?